Page 1: Biography

 This biography, written by Steven Oliver, was first published in the Dictionary of New Zealand Biography in 1990.

-In 1840 Te Peehi Turoa signed the Treaty of Waitangi at Wanganui, with missionaries Henry Williams and Octavius Hadfield as witnesses.
-He also signed Edward Jerningham Wakefield's deed of purchase for Wanganui, but later, when the purchase was investigated by William Spain, denied having received payment for the land.
-He took part in the continuing negotiations over the Wanganui purchase in 1845.
+In 1840 Te Peehi Tūroa signed the Treaty of Waitangi at Whanganui, with missionaries Henry Williams and Octavius Hadfield as witnesses.
+He also signed Edward Jerningham Wakefield's deed of purchase for Whanganui, but later, when the purchase was investigated by William Spain, denied having received payment for the land.
+He took part in the continuing negotiations over the Whanganui purchase in 1845.